denismoulin/denismoulin/_posts/2017-03-01-founders-new-website.md

 ---
 title: A new Founders.as
 layout: post
-permalink: "/p/:year/:title.html"
-description: For two years we didn't touch our very bankish looking website.
-2017 we sat down and worked on how to present ourself and our studio.
 date: 2017-03-01 00:00:00 Z
-description: For two years we didn't touch our very bankish looking website.
-2017 we sat down and worked on how to present ourself and our studio.
+description: For two years we didn’t touch our website’s very “corporate banking” look.
+In 2017 we sat down to evolve how we present ourselves and our studio.
 featured: true
 preview: false
 is_post: true